duckdb/duckdb-web/docs/guides/python/jupyter.md

 ## Querying DuckDB

 Single line SQL queries can be run using `%sql` at the start of a line.
-Query results will be displayed as a Pandas DF.
+Query results will be displayed as a Pandas DataFrame.

 ```sql
 %sql SELECT 'Off and flying!'
 AS a_duckdb_column
 ```

 An entire Jupyter cell can be used as a SQL cell by placing `%%sql` at the start of the cell.
-Query results will be displayed as a Pandas DF.
+Query results will be displayed as a Pandas DataFrame.

 ```sql
 %%sql
 SELECT